d-w-moore/irods_rule_engine_plugin_python/README.md

         "name = {0} ; size = {1}" . format( dObj['DATA_NAME'], dObj['DATA_SIZE'] )
       )
 ```
-In the case of each iterator, both paged and generator-driven:
+In the case of each iterator, whether paged or generator-driven:
-The first argument iterator is either a string with comma-separated column names,or a list of column names.
+  * The first argument iterator is either a string with comma-separated column names,or a list of column names.
-Second is the condition, literally the way it would be written in the genquery string.
+  * Second is the condition, literally the way it would be written in the genquery string.
-The argument to the iterator, a Python boolean, is an "as_dict"
+  * The third argument to the iterator, a Python boolean, is an "as_dict" parameter that specifies whether a python dict (key-value) lookup or an integer-indexable python list is desired to represent each row